Amiraddin Masud Nakhchivani

-Amiraddin Masud Nakhchivani – was an architect of the twelfth century and a representative of the Architectural school of Nakhchivan.
+Amiraddin Masud Nakhchivani was a 12th-century architect, native from the lands that later became the Nakhchivan Autonomous Republic of Azerbaijan.

-Amiraddin Masud Nakhchivani lived in a palace of the Eldiguzids and was the follower of the architectural style of Ajami Nakhchivani.
+He was indeed a representative of the architectural school of Nakhchivan.
+He lived in a palace of the Eldiguzids and was the follower of the architectural style of Ajami Nakhchivani.
 He constructed both religious and public buildings.
-He also had poetical abilities, too.
+He also had poetical abilities.